snowch/snowch.github.io/ai-eng/llmfs/L04_Multi_Head_Attention.md

 2. **Split (reshape/view):** Only **after** that mix do we reshape the resulting 512-dimensional output into **8 heads × 64 dims**.

 This is what makes head specialization possible: training can learn weights so that the features useful for head 1 tend to land in its 64-dim slice, features useful for head 2 land in its slice, and so on.

-(If you want more background on why these projections are “full mixes” rather than slices, see the earlier Technical Note: [technical-note-input-projections](technical-note-input-projections).)

 Let’s visualize that “Mix → Split” distinction (shown for $W^Q$, but $W^K$ and $W^V$ work identically):